LETRS Alignment

 Extend vocabulary practice after reading.

-Once spirals all instructional content so student practice vocabulary before and after reading a passage.
+Once spirals all instructional content so students practice vocabulary before and after reading a passage.

 Teach students to use context and word structure to reinforce word meaning and uses.